ubernostrum/django-registration/docs/custom-user.rst

 You will also need to specify the fields to include in the form, via the ``fields`` declaration.

-And then in your URL configuration (example here uses the HMAC activation workflow):
+And then in your URL configuration (example here uses the two-step activation workflow):

 .. code-block:: python

     from django.conf.urls import include, url

-    from django_registration.backends.hmac.views import RegistrationView
+    from django_registration.backends.activation.views import RegistrationView

     from mycustomuserapp.forms import MyCustomUserForm